Jimmy Del Ray

 David Everett Ferrier (November 30, 1962 – December 6, 2014) was an American professional wrestler, better known by his ring name, "Gigolo" Jimmy Del Ray.
 Del Ray was best known for his appearances in the World Wrestling Federation (WWF) as one half of the Heavenly Bodies with his tag team partner, Tom Prichard.

 Professional wrestling career

 Early career (1985–1993)

-Ferrier was trained by The Mighty Yankee and debuted in 1985 as "Jimmy Richland", which most thought was his real name.
+Ferrier was trained by the Mighty Yankee and debuted in 1985 as "Jimmy Richland", which most thought was his real name.
 In the late 1980s, Del Ray joined Championship Wrestling from Florida as "Jomo Kenya".
 He later changed his ring name to "Jimmy Backlund" and formed a tag team with Brett Sawyer known as "The Playboys".
 The Playboys were awarded the vacant FCW Tag Team Championship on July 1, 1989.
 They held the titles until August 22, when they were defeated by the Nasty Boys.
 From 1989 to 1991 he worked in Japan for Frontier Martial-Arts Wrestling.
-On November 22, 1991, he worked for WWF as Jimmy Richland losing to The Skinner on a house show.
+On November 22, 1991, he worked for WWF as Jimmy Richland losing to Skinner on a house show.
 In 1992, he worked for W*ING.